PROBLEMS WITH THE NEW SQE EXAMS

 HOW DOES ONE PROCEED TO BECOME A SOLICITOR?

 To begin with these classes, a graduate in another field than law will need to first get the requisite core legal knowledge.
 The majority of students enrolled in a conversion programme such as PgDL, MA Law (Conversion), or MA Law respectively (SQE1).

 The SQE is neither a class nor a curriculum; rather, it is an examination.
+There are problems with the new SQE exams.
 As was the case before, preparatory courses are presented in a variety of forms to suit to the particular requirements of each student.
 Full-time, part-time, attendance-based, and online instruction is the modes of instruction available to non-law graduate students enrolled in the newly developed conversion courses and SQE preparation classes offered by the University.

 The previous route necessitates that prospective lawyers get a passing grade on the Legal Practice Course (LPC) and finish a Training Contract in practise that lasts for two years.
 Before enrolling in the Legal Practice Course (LPC), a student must either earn a Qualifying Law Degree or successfully complete a conversion programme such as the Graduate Diploma in Law (GDL).
 It would take two years of full-time study to go from completing a degree in a field other than law to beginning a training contract.
 It was thought that this route lacked flexibility and may not have done enough to encourage entry into the profession.

 One of the thing that students are complaining about and something that the new SQE did not envisage is the lack of background information about the rules and laws the students are learning to apply.
 The course does not teach non law graduates some of the theory and reasoning behind what they are studying.
 Where did law come from?
 Why is this a principle in law?
 What the SQE is doing is producing a conveyer belt of lawyers that do not know the basics about law.
 What they do not tell you, is there are other courses you must complete to get the knowledge you need.